Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - Miami has played eight games, with four wins against the spread.

-- When Miami records more than 28.5 points, it is 4-0 against the spread and 3-1 overall.
+- When Miami scores more than 28.5 points, it is 4-0 against the spread and 3-1 overall.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.